LZ1221/pdsnd_github/README.md

 Project is to analyze data related to bikeshare systems for three cities in the United States

 ### Files used
-The following files are used: chicago.csv, new_york_city.csv, washington.csv
+Files Used: chicago.csv, new_york_city.csv, washington.csv

 ### Credits
 Udacity Introduction to Python